 - Dragon's Bowl.
 Full of cooked "noodlings" a starchy and savory motile plant creature thought to be a close relative of the Jezoflorid.
 Every day huge baskets of them are caught and sorted, with only the most perfect specimens added to the soup.
 They bud off of the "eel dragon", an enormous serpent that lairs somewhere below the pits.
 Every year it ascends and is given Dragon's Bowl as tribute.
 It is said the without this sacrifice it would destroy the town.
 A small kaiju cult has arisen.
 Currently they are try to feed one of their number to the dragon.
 So far, they have been unsuccessful.

 The Flitter Circuit.
 The name is a bit of misnomer.
-This small city contains lodgings, stables, guest accommodations and smaller race tracks as well as the famous Flitter Circuit.
+This small city contains lodgings, stables, guest accommodations and smaller race tracks as well as the famous Flitter Circuit, a race track for flying insets and grass drakes.
 A treacherous text of dexterity, the Flitter circuit winds through the tangle, following a path of tight turns and frequent obstacles.
 The racers in the circuit are employed by Mother Corp and live at the Circuit full time.
 They are mostly retired galactic prix racers, with a couple eccentric oddballs thrown in to make it more entertaining.
 The Circuit has a reputation as an elephant graveyard of racers.
-The most famous racer here is Blag Soner, a Pertanguan who was a second place finisher in the Galactic Prix.
+The most famous racer here is Blag Soner (lv 4), a Pertanguan who was a second place finisher in the Galactic Prix.
 He is still a competent racer, but otherwise he is the very image of a washed up superstar.
 When he's not racing he is drunk, and even more scandalous for a Pertanguan, he is frequently stationary.